Setting Up for Special Environments¶

 Selecting and Setting Up a Dedicated Scheduler¶

 We recommend that you select a single machine within an HTCondor pool to act as the dedicated scheduler.
 This becomes the machine from upon which all users submit their parallel universe jobs.
 The perfect choice for the dedicated scheduler is the single, front-end machine for a dedicated cluster of compute nodes.
 For the pool without an obvious choice for a submit machine, choose a machine that all users can log into, as well as one that is likely to be up and running all the time.
 All of HTCondor’s other resource requirements for a submit machine apply to this machine, such as having enough disk space in the spool directory to hold jobs.
-See the Installation on Unix section for details on these issues.
+See Directories for more information.

 Configuration Examples for Dedicated Resources¶